When to Plant

 Planting the best-adapted grass and then watering, mowing, and fertilizing it properly form the basis for integrated pest management.
 Keeping the lawn healthy enables it to tolerate low levels of diseases and pests and makes the area a good habitat for beneficial organisms that help control pests.

 Properly identifying an insect or disease helps guide appropriate management strategies.
 Table 9–5 lists common turf insects and diseases.
-The Turffiles Centre is an invaluable tool in giving background information on common turf insects and available treatment options.
-The TurfFiles Centre also has background information on common turf diseases, a tool to help you identify diseases based on signs and symptoms in your lawn, and several strategies for managing those diseases.
+The Turffiles web page is an invaluable tool in giving background information on common turf insects and available treatment options.
+The TurfFiles page also has background information on common turf diseases, a tool to help you identify diseases based on signs and symptoms in your lawn, and several strategies for managing those diseases.

 |Fire Ants||Fairy Ring|

 Not all turfgrass needs to be removed at one time.
 Try starting with a small patch of grass, perhaps on the side of a home.
-Or an area at the edge of an existing turf patch can be carved out.
+Or carve out an area at the edge of an existing turf patch.
 Some lawn alternatives can take a few seasons to become established, so be patient.

 To remove some existing turfgrass, try one of these methods:

-- Cut it out: Use a flat shovel or sod cutter to remove the grass in chunks.
+Cut it out: Use a flat shovel or sod cutter to remove the grass in chunks.
 Cold compost these pieces of sod over the next year.
-There is no need to turn the pile; the sod will gradually turn into usable compost for the yard or garden (Figure 9–27).
+There is no need to turn the pile; the sod will gradually turn into usable compost for the yard or garden.